Bárbara Hernández

-In 2022 and 2023, she achieved three Guinness World Records.
+In 2022, 2023 and 2025, she achieved four Guinness World Records.
 The following year, she became the first South American to complete the Oceans Seven challenge.

 Biography

 Born in Santiago, Hernández graduated as a psychologist from the University of Chile in 2012, and in 2017, she earned a master's degree in psychology from the same institution.

 At the age of 17, she began her journey in open water swimming, inspired by Chilean swimmer Víctor Contreras, Americans swimmers Lynne Cox and Jaimie Monahan, and Mexican swimmer Nora Toledano.

-In 2014, she received an invitation to participate in that year's Winter Swimming Festival, where she swam in -5 °C waters at the Perito Moreno Glacier in Argentina without a wetsuit or any insulating grease to protect against the cold.
+In 2014, she received an invitation to participate in that year's Winter Swimming Festival, where she swam in −5 °C waters at the Perito Moreno Glacier in Argentina without a wetsuit or any insulating grease to protect against the cold.

 Hernández topped the global Ice Swimming ranking according to the International Winter Swimming Association (IWSA) during the 2017-2018 and 2018-2019 seasons.
-She was also awarded world championship titles by IWSA in Tyumen 2016, Bled 2020 and Tallinn 2024.
-In addition, she has been recognized by the International Ice Swimming Association (IISA), earning championship titles in Murmansk 2018, Samoëns 2023, and Molveno 2025.
+She was also awarded age category world championship titles by IWSA in Tyumen 2016, Bled 2020 and Tallinn 2024.
+In addition, she has been recognized by the International Ice Swimming Association (IISA), earning age category championship titles in Murmansk 2018, Samoëns 2023, and Molveno 2025.

 In 2024, Hernández crossed the Tsugaru Strait in Japan, becoming the first South American to complete the Oceans Seven challenge.